clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

       Retype new password:
       passwd: password updated successfully

    Enter `postgres` for the current value of the password and then enter a new password, retype it to verify the new password and the :guilabel:`PostgreSQL` database password will be updated.

 #.
-Once the installation is complete you can use your web browser to view the new server by opening the browser on the system and typing in ``localhost`` in the address bar.
+After the installation is complete, you can use your web browser to view the
+   new server by opening the browser on the system and typing in ``localhost`` in the address bar.
 You should see a web page similar to the one shown in figure 1:

    .. figure:: figures/telemetry-backend-1.png
       :alt: Telemetry UI